lukem/home-manual/README.md

 - Keep the *Home manual* up to date.
 - Documentation:
-  - Information to maintain for a service provider:
+  - Server provider information:
-     - Contact information
+     - Contact information.
-     - Account numbers (unless you consider it sensitive like a password - see below).
+     - Account and/or customer numbers.
+     - Plan details (if relevant).
+     - Password manager entry.
+  - Device information:
+     - Description, model, location, serial number, purchase date, warranty expiry date, supplier, installer (if separate to supplier).
   - Don't store sensitive information such as passwords - use a [password manager](#password-managers).
 A reference to the relevant entry in the password manager entry is sensible.
 - Diagrams:
   - These don't need to be architectural, construction, or engineering grade.
 The important point is to contain information useful to lay-people.
 My diagrams are specifically "not to scale".